 1. 9:30 am - 11:30 am Session #1 (up to 80 Kids).

 2. 12:00 - 2 pm Session #2 (up to 80 Kids).

 Pre-registration online is required in order to control the numbers to provide a quality learning environment for all.
 Seating is limited and registration will be closed when they are full.
 The adult that registers can sign up 1 or 2 kids to attend with them.
-The total registration cost is $10 and which includes free admission to the show on Sunday.
+The total registration cost is $10 for the adult only (kids are free) and which includes free admission to the show on Sunday.

 Registrations will open in September.